Police Discipline

 Cases Currently Before the Police Board

-Currently before the Police Board are the following cases in which the Superintendent of Police has filed charges against a member of the Chicago Police Department (unless otherwise noted below, the Superintendent recommended that the member be discharged from the Chicago Police Department).
+Currently before the Police Board are the following cases in which the Superintendent of Police has filed charges against a sworn officer of the Chicago Police Department (unless otherwise noted below, the recommendation for discipline is that the officer be discharged from the Chicago Police Department).
 A copy of the charges filed in a particular case is available by clicking on the case number below.
 (The public is reminded that the filing of charges is not evidence of guilt.
 The accused officer is presumed innocent and is entitled to a fair hearing at which the Superintendent has the burden of proving guilt by a preponderance of the evidence.)

 The hearings are open to the public.
-(Contact Police Board Executive Administrative Assistant Jazmyne Rollins at Jazmyne.Rollins@cityofchicago.org for information on changes to procedures due to the COVID-19 pandemic.)
+(Contact Police Board Executive Administrative Assistant Jazmyne Rollins at Jazmyne.Rollins@cityofchicago.org if you would like information on how to attend a hearing.)
 An evidentiary hearing resembles a trial in court, although not as formal; the typical case includes opening statements, witness testimony, and closing arguments.
-(The Board has entered a third Order on holding evidentiary hearings via Zoom.)
+(The Board has entered an Order on holding evidentiary hearings via Zoom.)
 Status hearings typically include the attorneys and the hearing officer addressing various issues in preparation for the evidentiary hearing.
 TUA = Taken under advisement (the evidentiary hearing is complete and a decision will be forthcoming).

 Case Number: Description of Primary Charges--Next Hearing Date